MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-version-profiles-go.md

 1. Install Go.
 API profiles for Azure require Go version 1.9 or newer.
 See [Go programming language](https://go.dev/dl/).

 ## Profiles

-To use a different SDK profile or version, simply substitute the date in an import statement such as `github.com/Azure/azure-sdk-for-go/profiles/<date>/storage/mgmt/storage`.
-E.g., for 2008 version, the profile is `2019-03-01`, and the string would become `github.com/Azure/azure-sdk-for-go/profiles/2019-03-01/storage/mgmt/storage`.
+To use a different SDK profile or version, substitute the date in an import statement such as `github.com/Azure/azure-sdk-for-go/profiles/<date>/storage/mgmt/storage`.
+For example, for the 2008 version, the profile is `2019-03-01`, and the string becomes `github.com/Azure/azure-sdk-for-go/profiles/2019-03-01/storage/mgmt/storage`.
 Note that sometimes the SDK team changes the name of the packages, so simply replacing the date of a string with a different date might not work.
-See table below for association of profiles and Azure Stack versions.
+See the following table for association of profiles and Azure Stack versions.

 | Azure Stack Version | Profile |
 |---------------------|---------|